-Where drainage is treated in a regional detention facility approved before April 27, 1999, lots in non-residential subdivisions (or phases in residential subdivisions) shall conform to the current water quality regulations as stated in section 8.9.
+Where drainage is treated in a regional detention facility approved before April 27, 1999, all lots within the treated area shall conform to the current water quality regulations as stated in section 8.9.1 and current channel protection regulations as stated in section 8.2.3.
+A volume verification confirming facility maintenance in accordance with the original design shall be certified by an authorized registered professional and submitted to the City for review and approval.